 Spending cash doesn’t have to mean physical cash, as some purchases aren’t suited for cash.
 In this case, debit cards and checks serve some of the same purposes.
 Keep in mind, however, that studies show that consumers spend more money when they use any form of non-cash payment.

-Use these strategies to build a budget that you can actually use.
-More important, you’ll stick with it!
+Use these strategies to build a spending plan that you can actually use.
+More important, it will be a spending plan that you’ll stick with!